elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/index.md

 To set this up in the Promotions Builder:

+1. **Add a condition**: Select the eligible category for the promotion condition, such as the *Fashion Rings Jewellery* category, to determine which products should be considered for the discount.
-1. **Add a condition**: Create a condition to exclude the specific products categories, or attributes that should not make the promotion eligible for a discount.
-To do this, see [Creating a Cart Items Condition](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-cart-items-condition).
+1. **Add exclusion**: Specify the specific products, categories, or attributes that should be excluded from making the cart eligible for a discount.
+For example, exclude the *Platinum Flower ring*.

-2. **Set up the promotion**: Specify the discount details, such as the percentage off and applicable products or categories in the **Actions** section.
+1. **Set up the promotion**: Specify the discount details, such as the percentage off and applicable products or categories in the **Actions** section.
 See [Creating Actions](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-actions).

-3. **Add exclusion**: In the exclusions settings, include the items that should be excluded from triggering the promotion but can still receive the discount.

 ![Scenario 7](/assets/promotion-example-scenario-7-1.png)